DonMVB/aws/awsstudy.md

    - S3 periodically collecting access log records of the bucket you want to monitor
    - S3 then consolidates those records into log files
    - S3 finally uploads the log files to your secondary monitoring bucket as log objects

+### S3 URL's (9/19/20)

+- An example ARN: arn:aws:s3:::a45fg94g223cq6 in a given VPC.
+- S3 supports two URL styles: virtual hosted and path style.
+Virtual-hosted-style URLs are of the form http://bucket.s3-aws-region.amazonaws.com, and path-style URLs are the traditional URLs you’ve seen: https://s3-aws-region.amazonaws.com/bucket-name.
+(AWS-CSAPT)
+- For a new bucket in us-east-2 named "ytmProfilePictures", the S3 URL is: https://s3-us-east-2.amazonaws.com/ytmProfilePictures because for direct access, the bucket name comes after the region FQDN.
+- For static web hosting if you want images uploaded to 'images', the URL is: https://ytmProfilePictures.s3-website-us-east-2.amazonaws.com/images because the bucket name is part of the FQDN.

 ### S3 Multipart Upload:
 - Multipart upload allows you to upload a single object as a set of parts.
 Each part is a contiguous portion of the object's data.
 You can upload these object parts independently and in any order.